Dr Martin Taylor

 of Molecular Biology

 Martin did his PhD in the laboratory of Prof.Michael Miles at the LSHTM on the trypanothione reductase of Leishmania donovani.
 He then spent three years as a post-doc in Prof. Piet Borst's lab at the Netherlands Cancer Institute where he worked on antigenic variation and technology development in African trypanosomes.
-He returned to the School in 1995 to join Dr John Kelly's group working on the American trypanosome, Trypanosoma cruzi.
+He returned to the LSHTM in 1995 to join Dr John Kelly's group working on the American trypanosome, Trypanosoma cruzi.

-Martin lectures on general control of gene expression, RNA interference/CRISPR (biology and technology), Cell biology of invasion and immune evasion by T. cruzi and Leishmania, Trypanosomatid molecular biology and the immunology of African and American Trypanosomiases, and the use of imaging technology in biomedical research.
+He lectures on general control of gene expression, RNA interference/CRISPR (biology and technology), Cell biology of invasion and immune evasion by T. cruzi and Leishmania, Trypanosomatid molecular biology, the immunology of African and American Trypanosomiases, and the use of imaging technology in biomedical research.

 Martin's main interest is in the interaction of trypanosomes with the mammalian host, including the acquisition of essential micronutrients such as vitamins and minerals.
 He is currently investigating micronutrient salvage pathways and iron utiisation in T. brucei and T. cruzi.

 He is involved in the creation of models for drug development in Stage II African trypanosomiasis, Chagas disease and Leishmaniasis.
 This has involved the engineering of parasite lines expressing very high levels of firefly luciferase.
 Use of red-shifted luciferase has led to a highly sensitive infection model which is being used to streamline in vivo drug development for these neglected tropical diseases.
 He has developed a combined bioluminescence/fluorescence model for investigating the pathogenesis and immunology of Chagas disease which allows the investigation of host-parasite interactions within the chronic stage.
 He is currently extending this system to Leishmaniasis (both visceral and cutaneous forms).

 Martin has also developed a tetracycline based inducible expression system for T. cruzi which is now being used in several laboratories worldwide.
-He is currently developing RNA based knockdown systems for Trypanosoma cruzi which lacks conventional RNA interference machinery and an improved inducible expression system for this organism.
+He is currently developing RNA/protein level knockdown systems for Trypanosoma cruzi which lacks conventional RNA interference machinery and an improved inducible expression system for this organism.